 The Wheat Market in Australia.
 Wheat is Australia's largest grain crop.
-Australia produces around 24.3 million tons of wheat annually, with approximately 70% exported to Southeast Asian countries.
+Australia produces around 24.3 million tons of wheat annually, with approximately 70% exported to Southeast Asian countries and the Middle East and North Africa region.

 The wheat market in Australia operates under an end point royalty, or EPR, system in which the wheat variety owner earns a fixed royalty on every ton of grain produced.
 The applicable EPR varies by variety, but typically ranges from \$2 to \$4 per metric ton.
 Under EPR systems, variety owners such as us do not produce or hold commercial seed inventories or sell seed.
 Industry partners increase commercial quantities of planting seed and distribute to growers.

 Varieties are tracked along the supply chain and, when grain is ultimately delivered to the grain buyer or end user, the EPR is collected and delivered to the variety owner.